 Students in this course will study the major conflicts faced by today’s world and analyze functional strategies to resolve those conflicts in a global context.
 In the signature assignment, students are asked to identify, interpret and critique a major global conflict and its resolution before recommending and defending an alternate set of resolutions enlightened by this course.
 Insights on how the chosen global conflict impacts the student’s region of focus should be included.

 This is a guided study course where students will gain historical and cultural understanding on the region of their choice from a more academic perspective.
 Students will also examine the various contemporary issues faced by students’ chosen region and what future would hold in that region.
+The international field work related fees are assessed to this class.

 This is a guided study course in which students are to examine the contemporary issues faced by students' chosen region and what future would hold in that region by analyzing and integrating their international fieldwork experience and what they have learned in Regional Focus I. The signature assignment would be in the format of an oral presentation to both their class and their professors.